tommadness/KH2Randomizer/docs/setup/pcsx2-ex-setup/pcsx2-ex-setup.md

 1. Set up PCSX2-EX just like you would set up PCSX2.
 2.	`Enable Cheats` and `Enable LuaEngine`
 3. Close PCSX2-EX.
-4. [Optional] Copy the English Region specific .pnach fix
+4. [Required if playing in English region] Copy the English Region specific .pnach fix

 ---